casevechiaj/Burninator-3010-fan/STL/readme.md

 # Dock Assembly

+- Screw on the back.
-- Insert the 31 mm spring steel blocker into the rear slit and secure it with an M3x5 screw.
+- Insert the 29 mm spring steel blocker into the rear slit and secure it with an M3x5 screw.
-- Take a 23 mm PTFE tube for the wiper, bend it in the middle, wedge it into the back holder, then press down to straighten it out.
+- Take a 21 mm PTFE tube for the wiper and press it into the back holder.
 - Press the magnets into the top.
 - Mount the dock onto the crossbar, optionally using the adapter.
+- Dock the toolhead and adjust the height of the back, till the toolhead is level.

 <p>
 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/dock_blocker.jpg" width="300" height="300">